 In March of 2022, House Majority Leader Steny Hoyer (D-Md.) told colleagues that the full chamber would “take up legislation to help Americans save for retirement,” referencing the Securing a Strong Retirement Act of 2022.
 The legislation, which was first introduced in the House in May 2021, was subsequently marked up and approved by the Ways and Means Committee, but never voted on by the full chamber.

-The 139-page bill includes a variety of provisions designed to help expand coverage, increase retirement savings, preserve retirement income and simplify the rules that govern retirement plans.
-The bill aims to build on the Setting Every Community Up for Retirement Expansion (SECURE) Act of 2019, which included a number of reforms to help Americans save for retirement.
+That 139-page bill included a variety of provisions designed to help expand coverage, increase retirement savings, preserve retirement income and simplify the rules that govern retirement plans.
+The bill aimed to build on the Setting Every Community Up for Retirement Expansion (SECURE) Act of 2019, which included a number of reforms to help Americans save for retirement.
 Among the most consequential changes of the original SECURE Act was amending the RMD age from 70.5 to 72 for people born on or after July 1, 1949.
-This change allows retirees to keep their savings invested for an extra 18 months and defer taxes that much longer.
+This change allowed retirees to keep their savings invested for an extra 18 months and defer taxes that much longer.

-Now, retirement savers could be getting even more good news related to RMDs.
-These mandatory withdrawals would be pushed back even later in life under the Securing a Strong Retirement Act of 2022, which was initially introduced by U.S. Rep. Richard Neal, D-Mass.
+Now, retirement savers will get even more good news related to RMDs.
+These mandatory withdrawals will get pushed back even later in life under the Securing a Strong Retirement Act of 2022, which was initially introduced by U.S. Rep. Richard Neal, D-Mass.

-How Your RMDs Could Change Under the Bill
+How Will Your RMDs Change Under the Bill

 As currently written, the Securing a Strong Retirement Act of 2022 establishes a sliding scale for RMDs.
 Instead of 72 serving as the default age when minimum distributions start, RMDs would begin according to the following schedule: